Skip to main content

 • Court orders to prove legal guardianship (if applicable).

-These documents are referred to as proofs, proving your eligibility for coverage.
-Learn more here about the required proofs you may need to submit to enroll a spouse or dependent in insurance.
+These documents are referred to as proofs, proving eligibility for coverage.
+Learn more here about the required proofs you may need to submit to enroll a spouse or dependent in the retirement system's insurance plans.

 Coverage for disabled dependents

-To ensure coverage for your incapacitated child, you will need to provide:
+To ensure coverage for your incapacitated child, you'll need to provide:

 • A current letter from the attending physician detailing the disability, stating the child is: